-Delegating some of your daily tasks may not only give you some relief from 18-hour workdays, it may also help your business in the long run in terms of revenue and profitability.
+Knowing when to delegate tasks may not only give you some mental relief and prevent burnout, but it can also help your business in the long run in terms of revenue and profitability.

-Here are some daily tasks every small-business owner might consider delegating, as well as tips for making delegation work for you.
+Here are some daily tasks every small-business owner might consider delegating.

 Not every business owner can delegate the same things.
-When your business is just starting out, you probably will have to handle almost everything on your own—at least until it gets off the ground.
+When your business is just starting out, you may have to handle almost everything on your own until it gets off the ground.

-- Administrative: Managing your calendar, scheduling appointments, returning phone calls, booking travel plans and even sorting through emails are all tasks that seem quick, but may add up to quite a bit of time in the average day.
+- Administrative: Managing your calendar, scheduling appointments, returning phone calls, booking travel plans, and even sorting through emails are all tasks that may add up to quite a bit of time in the average day.
 Using a virtual (or in-house) assistant may save you several hours.

 - Customer service: Once your business grows, you don’t have to be the first person customers call for help or with complaints.
 You might delegate this task to an employee.

-- Data entry: Data entry is still required for some tasks, such as inputting customer names and email addresses into your email marketing solution.
-If possible, postpone data entry until you’ve got enough names to make it worthwhile, and then outsource it.
+- Data entry: If possible, postpone data entry until you’ve got enough data to make the task worthwhile, and then outsource or automate it.

 - IT support: Learning how to solve your and your employees’ computer problems may take more of your time than hiring someone to handle it.
 Consider services from companies such as Best Buy’s Geek Squad, which provide tech support for an annual fee, or find a local IT consultant you trust to help you.
 A good consultant may go beyond problem solving and troubleshooting to help you plan for growth.